Epistemic Parity: Reproducibility as an Evaluation Metric for Differential Privacy: Results

+Finding \#4 is of type \emph{Descriptive Statistics}.
+It is based on the text statement ``Similarly, overall, people had 12.53 years of schooling at baseline (95\%CI = 12.34-2.73).''
+Finding \#39 is also of type \emph{Descriptive Statistics}, and is based on a somewhat longer text statement that refers to specific percentages of individuals being diagnosed with specific disorders (5 such pairs of statistics in total).
+Finding \#94 is of type \emph{Mean Difference / Between-class}.
+It's based on the text statement ``From a longitudinal perspective, students from the two lower SES groups—low-middle and low SES groups—had significantly fewer persisters (31.9\% and 29.9\%) and emergers (6.1\% and 5.4\%) than their high SES peers (45.1\% and 9.0\%, respectively).''

+These findings were difficult to reproduce because they give specific measurements for variables with large domains.
+Larger domains require proportionally more DP noise to privatize, and so the learned distribution over each of these variables was too noisy to reproduce these findings within our specified tolerance.

-\paragraph{Visual findings.} Figure~\ref{fig:qualitative} highlights a visual finding from~\citet{fairman2019marijuana}, discussed in Section~\ref{sec:model:repro}.
+\paragraph{Visual findings.} Figure~\ref{fig:qualitative}, described in the Introduction, highlights a visual finding from~\citet{fairman2019marijuana}.
 The results are subjectively similar, though a number of relationships may change at the individual level.
 Just as authors include visual findings in their papers, we argue that a DP evaluation should include qualitative results as part of an argument for epistemic parity.